bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 The price of USDap always equals \$1 and is balanced automatically based on a basket of real-world debt obligations that form part of the protocol’s assets.
 Information about the protocol’s assets is provided by oracles connected to custody accounts holding the collateral.
 Issuance of USDap is technically impossible without sufficient collateral, the price of which is tied to USD.

-Besides providing a whole new product for DeFi and traditional markets, we aim to make USDap one of the most popular stablecoins in the market.
+Besides providing a whole new product for DeFi and traditional markets, we aim to Turn USDap into of the most popular stablecoins on the market.

 The use of real-world debt obligations allows the protocol to earn fixed periodic income, which can be distributed to holders of protocol tokens under incentivization mechanisms established by the community.